groundwater/rude/README.md

 Git does that very well, and it would be counter-productive to track revisions in two places.
 What Rude really does is make it _very easy_ to track project assets with git.
-Rather than adding the large [BLOBs](http://en.wikipedia.org/wiki/Binary_large_object) directly, you can just add pointers each asset.
+Rather than adding the large [BLOBs](http://en.wikipedia.org/wiki/Binary_large_object) directly, you just add pointers each asset.

-Rude is just a _pointer resolver_ in a sense.
+> Rude is just a _pointer resolver_ mapping names to hashes, and hashes to fully-qualified URLs

 Since the assets file is tracked by Git, it is formatted by Rude in a Git-friendly way.
 Git tracks changes per-line, so Rude writes one asset per line.